HumanCellAtlas/dcp-community/rfcs/text/0000-data-citation-plan.md

 For Phase 1 must a data citation provide a DOI or is a "stable URL" sufficient?

 For Phase 2 & 3 does the Data Browser need to provide a view of the cited data on which further faceted searches can be performed?

+Can a DOI for the DCP resolve to an external website?
+We will work with the UX team to come up with pros and cons of using an external authority vs setting up the DCP as a DOI assigning entity and then, if that effort doesn't give us a clear answer, we will ask the Oversight Committee for their view.

 ### Drawbacks and Limitations [optional]